Finbuckle/Finbuckle.MultiTenant/docs/Identity.md

 Finbuckle.MultiTenant has limited support for data isolation with ASP.NET Core Identity when Entity Framework Core is used as the backing store.
 It works similarly to [normal Finbuckle.Multitenant Entity Framework Core data isolation](EFCore) except the database context derives from `MultiTenantIdentityDbContext<TUser>` instead of `MultiTenantDbContext`.

-See the[IdentityDataIsolationSample](https://github.com/Finbuckle/Finbuckle.MultiTenant/tree/master/samples/IdentityDataIsolationSample) project for a comprehensive example on how to use Finbuckle.MultiTenant with ASP.NET Core Identity.
+See the [IdentityDataIsolationSample](https://github.com/Finbuckle/Finbuckle.MultiTenant/tree/master/samples/IdentityDataIsolationSample) project for a comprehensive example on how to use Finbuckle.MultiTenant with ASP.NET Core Identity.
 This sample illustrates how to isolate the tenant Identity data and integrate the Identity UI to work with a route multitenant strategy.

 ## Configuration
 Add the `Finbuckle.MultiTenant.EntityFrameworkCore` and package to the project: